 Bio coming soon.

 Rachel Hagemeier is a graduate of the Baldwin Wallace Conservatory of Music with degrees in Bassoon Performance and Arts Management and Entrepreneurship.
 Growing up in Edmond, Oklahoma, she began studying the bassoon at the age of 11 under Dr. Lori Wooden.
 In college, she studied bassoon under Cleveland Orchestra members Phil Austin and Jonathan Sherwin.
-She has done arts management work in Oklahoma for the Oklahoma Youth Orchestras and the Oklahoma City Ballet managing summer programs.
-At the Center for Innovation and Growth in Berea, Ohio, she was a junior consultant who worked on market research projects for companies such OEConnections and Westfield Insurance.
-In the summer of 2018, Rachel worked with the Santa Fe Chamber Music Festival, managing the musicians of the festival.
-As Manager of Education and Community Engagement at the Canton Symphony Orchestra, she has the pleasure to engage with a diverse community and work with music lovers and learners of all ages.
+She has done arts management work for the Oklahoma Youth Orchestras, Oklahoma City Ballet, several Cleveland playwrights and the Santa Fe Chamber Music Festival managing summer programs, doing box office work and managing artists.
+In Stark County, she is a member of ystark and was a member of the Spotlight Leadership program in the fall of 2019.
 Rachel is a member of OMEA (Ohio Music Educators Association) and NAfME (National Association for Music Education) and continues to play bassoon with the Ashland Symphony.
 She is a private lesson teacher dedicated to educating the next generation of young bassoonists.

 Nathan Maslyk holds a B.A. in Arts Management & Entrepreneurship with minors in Theatre and Accounting from Baldwin Wallace University.
 An entrepreneur at heart, Nathan founded Anecdote Productions Limited in 2016 to produce and present original musical events for Ohio audiences.
 Engaging the skills acquired in the building of Anecdote Productions, Nathan went on to purchase, reinvigorate, and manage Fairytale Royal Parties LLC, a private event acting and entertainment company.
 Nathan has deep interest and experience in the nonprofit arts sector having previously held the position of Associate Managing Director for Mercury Theatre Company and having served three and a half years as a representative of the Season Ticket Services department at Playhouse Square.